Long Tail vs Short Tail Keywords

 Without a doubt, having a good keyword strategy is essential for SEO and keyword rankings.
 Before you decide what keywords to use, you have to research your niche and industry.
 One of the best ways to look for keyword ideas is through Google Console (formerly Google Webmaster Tools).
 So what are keywords?
 There are two different types: long tail keywords and short tail keywords.
 Both of these are explained below.

 These are short search words and search phrases with only one or two words.
 Their length makes them less specific than searches with more words.
-For example a brand such as Hamburger, Cars, Yacht Rental, Home Inspections, etc.
+The most basic example of short tail keywords are things that are very generalized such as: Hamburger, Cars, Dental Assisting School, Home Inspections, etc.

 The same goes for getting general keyword such as "Attorney" ranked in organic search when there are literally hundreds if not thousands of practicing attorneys in any given city.
 Not only are you competing against other attorneys, but you are also competing against websites with high page rank and domain authority such as Wikipedia, Merriam-Webster for that same keyword.
 It is just not viable as a short-term SEO goal.